brooklabteam/E2M2/index.md

 	<li>Uploaded .pdf file with:
 		<ul>
 			<li>Curriculum Vitae (Limit: 4 pages).</li>
-			<li>Research Abstract. <em>Please describe your ongoing research project and the data you wish to analyze in conjunction with this program in detail.
+			<li>Research Abstract. <em>Please present an abstract for a project you would like to undertake that involves applying models to data.
+This can be your ongoing research project or a hypothetical project of your choosing.
 (Limit: 250 words).</em></li>
 			<li>Statement of Interest and Intent. <em>Please describe why you are interested in this program and what you will gain from the experience.
 (Limit: 500 words).</em></li>
 			<li style="overflow-wrap: break-word;"><em>Please save your application as a single, collated PDF with a name that follows: “E2M2_Application_<strong>YourLastName_YourFirstName</strong>.pdf”.</em></li>
 		</ul>